v2sCollections/City-of-Dreams/README.md

 ⛔ It Is important that you read the following guide to fully understand everything clearly.

+You can have a look at some of the mod previews > [HERE](https://github.com/MRGHIA88V2/City-of-Dreams/blob/main/Mod%20Previews.md)

+And check out the gallery at the top of this page for videos by some of the mod authors showcased in this collection.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)

 ![](https://s12.gifyu.com/images/CET.png)To use **CET** (**Cyber Engine Tweaks)** use **(F11)** on your keyboard to bring up the overlay here you will have many overlays that you can use to adjust the mods from the collection and configure them how you like including Cheats, AMM Appearance menu, Third person camera, Vehicle camera and many more.